What advice would we give to a veteran truck driver, Allen Smith asked during the 9/20/2012 Truth About Trucking Live BTR program?

 You can be doing absolutely everything right on your end and be taken out through the actions of others.

-Yes, we know that some of the accidents shown in that video were the fault of the truck driver.
+In some video compilations of truck crashes, some of the accidents shown were the fault of the truck driver.

 Some either may have been or were the result of driving too fast for conditions.